microsoft/nextflow-runner/README.md

 Please submit a new issue to address any concerns you might find, or consider making a pull request.

 ## What?
-A lightweight application designed to allow users to run Nextflow jobs without setting up Nextflow on Azure.
+A lightweight application designed to allow users to run Nextflow jobs, without setting up Nextflow, on Azure.
 It allows users to bring their own data, select from a list of preconfigured pipelines and execute a pipeline.

 All output is stored in an Azure storage account and can be downloaded for further downstream processing.